 My programme has a compulsory year abroad – if I am unable to go, will I still get a degree?

 Opportunities to spend time abroad will continue to be available post-Brexit, though from 2023/24 access to funding may be limited.
 Students with a compulsory period abroad would be advised to budget accordingly.

 Please note that those spending a semester or year abroad would continue to pay their tuition fees to the University of Aberdeen, so there are no tuition fees due to a host institution; however, you should expect to cover other living costs such as accommodation, food, books, etc (as you would if you were in Aberdeen).

 Students with concerns about the affordability of spending time abroad would be advised to contact the Go Abroad team to discuss their options.

 Information for our Erasmus+ partner institutions in Europe

 The University of Aberdeen is committed to and values our international partnerships.
-Until further notice, we will continue to welcome your students to Aberdeen under Erasmus+.
-We hope to continue our valued partnership beyond Brexit, whether that is under the auspices of Erasmus+ or another framework.
+Until the end of our current projects, we will continue to welcome your students to Aberdeen under Erasmus+, while jointly exploring options for future collaboration.